What to Know About the ERAS Program Signaling Feature

 12. It seems like signaling is an important part of my application, but do I just take your word for it?

 No, you shouldn’t.
 Always verify for yourself!
-But a survey of residency programs during the 2022-2023 application cycle found that:
+But consider these findings from a recent survey of residency programs and the ERAS statistics dashboard:

-- 86% of respondents used signals as a tiebreaker to help decide whom to interview.
+• 92% of programs reported that they used program signals to help them decide whom to invite to interview.

-For more detailed information on how programs and individual specialties used program signals in the ERAS 2023 season, refer to the report that includes the final results of the program director survey.
+For more detailed information on how programs and individual specialties used program signals, refer to the report that includes the final results of the program director survey.

 As you can see, the numbers are telling.
 Signaling is an important part of your application!
 Program directors take it seriously, and it can help you get into the program of your choice.